 Keep this introductory part short, since you aren’t directly addressing the question yet and you don’t want to seem evasive.

 Then you might explain your situation in a positive way.
-Maybe you weren’t available until recently because you’ve been caring for a family member.
+Maybe you weren’t available until recently because you’ve been caring for a family member, or taking time off to go see the world.
 Or maybe it’s more important to you to find a great job like the one you’re interviewing for, rather than hurry into a job you’re not truly excited about.
-Or maybe you took time off to go see the world.

 Always aim for an answer that is both authentic and strategic.